 - Make sure your signs look similar, so that shoppers know they didn’t veer off course.

 - Arrows are basically the kings of garage sale poster design.
-Draw them on our printable creations, or check out Arrows in the Overlays tab if you’re designing your own.
+Draw them on our printable creations, or check out Arrows in the Graphics tab if you’re designing your own.

 - Use bright, eye-catching colors.